Dhirajsharmain/wather-station/README.md

 # wather-station
- wather ststion using arduino mini
+ wather station using arduino mini, Lm35 and OLED